berill98/mayawilson/README.md

 4. Bag icon
 - It is on the right side of the header next to the user icon.
 Once a package is added to the basket a number displaying the total price appears, and the colour changes into green.
-Once a product is added to the bag, a number displaying the total quantity of items appears, located at the top right of the bag icon.
+Once a package is added to the bag, a number displaying the total quantity of items appears, located at the top right of the bag icon.
 Clicking the bag icon navigates the user to the checkout page which displays the added package and the checkout form.

 ![Icons](docs/readme_images/baggreen.png)